UniversalDevicesInc/udi_python_interface/PortingGuide.md

  * Replace 'polyinterface' with 'udi_interface'

  * Parent class for your controller node is a Node class object.
-Previously, the controller was based on a Controller class (superset of Node class)
+Previously, the controller was based on a Controller class (super set of Node class)

    ``` Python
    class MyController(udi_interface.Node)